Find Trade Colleges

 Top 10 Most Popular Funeral & Mortuary Science Bachelor's Degree Schools

 Our 2023 rankings named Cincinnati College of Mortuary Science the most popular school in the United States for funeral & mortuary science students working on their bachelor’s degree.
-Located in the large suburb of Cincinnati, Cincinnati College of Mortuary Science is a private not-for-profit college with a small student population.
+Located in the suburb of Cincinnati, Cincinnati College of Mortuary Science is a private not-for-profit school with a fairly small student population.

 About 84% of the students majoring in mortuary science at the school are women while 16% are male.